Frequently Asked Questions

 You can apply for the theory or practical test:-

 You have to pay a fee for the test.
-Current prices Please see the DSA website
+Current prices Please see the DVSA website

 You can reschedule or cancel a test over the phone or online by giving three clear working days notice.